jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ## `<nav>`

-Navigation is a critical part of any site.
-It allows users to complete important journeys and find the key information they may need.
+Navigation allows users to complete important journeys and find the key information they may need.

 HTML includes the `<nav>` element.
-This is [a landmark element](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/roles/landmark_role) and means it will automatically communicate to assistive technology that it's an element being used for navigation links.
+This is [a landmark element](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/roles/landmark_role) and means it will automatically communicate to assistive technology that it's an element being used for navigation links (the same as adding `role="navigation").

 ```html
 <nav aria-label="Main">